 Do this while still on the scene of the accident, if possible—of course don’t let it interfere with you receiving medical care.
 Be sure to include multiple ways of contacting these witnesses (like phone numbers, addresses, and email) because they can potentially become very important in establishing what happened in your claim.

 File a Report

 You should file a report of the accident as soon as possible with your employer, probably through your immediate supervisor.
-Be sure to accurately explain each of your injuries and issues so that they can be included, and always obtain a copy of the accident report for your own records.
+Be sure to accurately explain each of your work-related injuries and issues so that they can be included.
+Always obtain a copy of the accident report for your own records.

 It is of the utmost importance that your injuries are documented and treated by a workers compensation doctor.
 There are some instances where you can choose your own doctor but you generally have to get treated by a doctor chosen by your insurance carrier.
 You can elect a one time change of doctor is you are not happy with the treatment you are receiving.